mpaland/printf/README.md

 - The internal floating point conversion has a maximum precision of 9 digits.
 Any higher precision is truncated after the 9th digit and zeros are returned.
   So `printf("%.12f", 42.89522312345678)` gives `42.895223123000`.
 - Exponential floating point format (e.g. `"%.10e"` to get `1.167e+65`) for large numbers is not supported yet.
 Sorry.
+- `double` type is not supported in the moment, downcast to `float` might by required.

 ## Test suite